 The Chorale has performed throughout the greater Washington, D.C. area in such venues as the John F. Kennedy Center, Wolf Trap, the George Mason University Center for the Performing Arts and the Rachel M. Schlesinger Concert Hall and Arts Center.
 In addition, the Chorale has been featured several times with the Fairfax Symphony Orchestra, and has sung with the Amadeus Orchestra and the Reston Community Orchestra, as well as Arlington, Alexandria, Prince William and Virginia Chamber orchestras.

-For over a decade now, The Reston Chorale has joined the annual Holiday Tree Lighting at the Reston Town Center.
+Since 1990, The Reston Chorale has joined the annual Holiday Tree Lighting at the Reston Town Center.
 It has become a favorite way to begin the seasonal celebration.

 Governed by volunteers, the Chorale relies on the support of its members, the community and all who support the value of music to enrich the lives and spirits of those who listen, as well as those who sing and perform.
 The Reston Chorale endeavors to guarantee that these experiences are personal, accessible and affordable for all residents of Northern Virginia.